nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add -n NAME -l LOCATION -c CUSINE [-t TAG]…​`

-Arguments
+Arguments<br>
-NAME : name of the store to be added
+NAME : name of the store to be added<br>
-LOCATION : location of the store to be added
+LOCATION : location of the store to be added<br>
-CUSINE : cuisine type of the store to be added
+CUSINE : cuisine type of the store to be added<br>
 TAG : extra tags to add to the store

 ### Delete stall : `delete`